desmonddekker/docs/crypto_contracts.md

 + It must be possible to use BitDust network without spending any real cash - if you donate more resources than you consume all services must be free for you.

++ It must be possible to reward developers.

 Based on these requirements we started desiging and developing a distributed online payment system for BitDust project.
 The goal is to allow users to gain some "coins" and benefit from providing resources of own PC's to other people.